rehierl/node-tree-outliner/3-basic-design/3-6-0-section-hierarchy.md

 * nodes `n0-9` are type-1 sectioning nodes
 * nodes `n0-9` declare sections `s0-9`

-In this fragment, sectioning node `n1` is associated with section `s0` and represents the parent container of section `s1`.
+In the above fragment, sectioning node `n1` is associated with section `s0` and represents the parent container of section `s1`.
 Because of that, `s1` is a subsection (i.e. child section) to `s0`.
 Consequently, any type-1 sectioning node that is a descendant to another type-1 sectioning node will increase the